pabloluceroschneider/pabloluceroschneider/README.md

 ### Hi there 👋

-I'm Software Engineer with 3+ years of experience specialized in the following stack:
+Software Engineer with 3+ years of experience specialized in the following stack:
 <div>
   <img width="200" src="https://github.com/pabloluceroschneider/pabloluceroschneider/assets/43233080/cf366267-5a58-474d-ae96-4a06764d1dcb"/>
 </div>